 - Family Room (good for eight) – ₱5,000/night

-Asian Belgian Resort – Asian Belgian Resort sits on a rock cliff with stunning view of the ocean and easy access to the underwater wonders below it.
+Asian Belgian Resort – Asian Belgian Resort sits on a rock cliff with awesome view of the ocean and easy access to the underwater wonders below it.

 Things to Do in Moalboal

-Snorkeling – Witness the wonders below the water of Moalboal.
-Corals are protected and so with the other marine life which depend on it.
+Snorkeling at Talisay Point – Witness the wonders below the water of Moalboal.
+Corals are protected, and so with the other marine organisms that depend on it.
 Make sure you do your part in protecting them as well.
-No touching and stepping on the corals.
+No touching and stepping on the corals, please!

-Beach Bumming – You can simply go swimming in the shallow waters or just feel the sand and the heat along Panagsama Beach in Basdiot or Whitebeach in Basdaku.
+Beach Bumming – You can simply go swimming on the shallow water or just feel the sand and the heat along Panagsama Beach in Basdiot or Whitebeach in Basdaku.

-Gracing the Sunset – Moalboal is one of Philippine beach fronts that faces the sunset.
+Gracing the Sunset – Moalboal is one of the Philippine beachfronts that face the sunset.
 See how the sky bursts in colors as the sun disappears from the horizon.

 Important Tips, Notes, and Reminders

-- Cellphone signal is stable in Panagsama Beach but is intermittent in Basdaku.
+- Cellphone signal is stable in Panagsama Beach.
+However, in Basdaku, the reception is intermittent.
 Getting a data could be worrisome sometimes.

 - ATMs are available in the town proper.
 Transportation to the town proper could be expensive, so bring enough cash.

-- Transportation within Moalboal is only serviced only by habal-habal and tricycles.
+- Transportation within Moalboal is serviced only by habal-habal and tricycles.

-- To save on your Pescador Island trip, travel as a group or merge with smaller groups so you could divide the boat rentals.
+- To save on your trip to Pescador Island, travel as a group or merge with smaller groups so you could divide the boat rental.